 Products with incorrect or missing tracking label files can be subject to product recalls.
 Incorrectly labeled products can also be subject to action from the customs authorities.

-Amazon also tends to require label photocopies when selling children’s products in their US marketplace.
+Amazon also tends to require label photocopies or label files when selling children’s products in its US marketplace.

 Do I need to get approval before I can affix the label?